Leon1777/karlsen-mobile/TRANSLATORS.md

 # Translations and translators

-To make Karlsium usable to a broad audience, the Kaspa translators team provided translations for a lot of different languages in our upstream Kaspium wallet.
+To make Karlsen Mobile usable to a broad audience, the Kaspa translators team provided translations for a lot of different languages in our upstream Kaspium wallet.
 At this point a big **Thank You** to all involved parties!

 ## Available translations and their translators